 The benefit of using Linux instead of Windows 7 is that you will get a fast booting computer that is instantly ready to be used as a media center.

 OpenELEC is the latest attempt to create a small Linux distribution to turn your computer into a complete media center.
 Since the version 1.0 and 2.0 releases, OpenELEC has been constantly improving and now the 3.0 version brings many new exciting features, including a PVR support and much more powerful GPU acceleration on AMD and Nvidia GPUs.

 In fact, as OpenELEC advertises, I was able to install the complete operating system and media center in less than 15 minutes.
 Let’s have a look at the steps I did to install and customize the OpenELEC.

 First, you’ll need to download OpenELEC from their website.
 There are quite a few different builds available depending on your computer setup, so choose the one that best matches with your processor (Generic, Fusion, Intel).
-I chose the Fusion build as I was installing the media center to my AMD A6-3500 budget HTPC.
+Usually the Generic build is the best choice.

 Second, you’ll need to have a USB stick available.
 Label the USB stick drive as OPENELEC, otherwise the installation will not work.